-King of All Formats: 30 Records Kohli Holds on His 30th Birthday
+King of All Formats: Virat Kohli’s 31 Records on His 31st B’day

-Over 10,000 runs in ODIs, 6,000 in Tests and 2,000 in T20Is, India’s captain in all formats, Virat has already etched his place among the country’s top cricketers.
-He has time and again stood tall, and led his team by example.
-As the skipper enters the fourth decade of his life, The Quint takes a look at 30 records he holds.
+Over 11,000 runs in ODIs, 7,000 in Tests and 2,400 in T20Is, India’s captain in all formats, Virat has already etched his place among the country’s top cricketers.
+He has, time and again, stood tall and led his team by example.
+As the skipper enters his 31st year, let’s take a look at 31 records he holds.

 Virat scored a massive 973 runs in 16 matches during the ninth edition of the IPL – the most runs scored by a player in a T20 competition.

-With scores of 107, 157* and 140 against West Indies, Virat became the only Indian to score hundreds in three consecutive ODIs.
+With scores of 107, 157* and 140 against West Indies in October 2018, Virat became the first Indian to score hundreds in three consecutive ODIs.

 With a century against New Zealand at Kanpur in October 2017 and three straight hundreds against West Indies, Kohli went past Pakistan’s Zaheer Abbas to become the only player in the world to score 4 hundreds in consecutive home ODIs.